xzel23/cabe/README.md

 - Add support for annotations on return values.
 - Support different annotations like JetBrains or JSpecify.
-The reason I currently use my own annotations library is that I wanted a package wide annotation, @NotNullAPI.
+The reason I currently use my own annotations library is that I wanted a package wide annotation, @NonNullAPI.
 While, for example, JSpecify has something comparable, it also has annotations on modules and return values, and that is not yet supported.
 - Add support for annotation modules (`module-info.java`).